 Inguinal hernia can pass into the scrotum via the external inguinal ring, entering the inguinal canal initially at the internal ring (indirect hernia) or through Hesslebach’s triangle (direct hernia).
 Passing into the scrotum they run alongside the spermatic cord.

 On examination, you cannot “get above” an inguinal hernia within the scrotum (i.e. cannot palpate its superior surface).
 A cough may exacerbate the swelling and may disappear upon lying flat.
 All inguinal hernia should be assessed for strangulation or obstruction.

 Whilst the vast majority of scrotal lumps are benign, with any testicular mass it is always vital to assess for features of testicular cancer.
 Classically, testicular tumours are described as painless lumps arising from the testis.
 In 5% of patients there is associated testicular pain complicating and delaying formal diagnosis.
 Examination may reveal a firm irregular mass, which does not transilluminate.

-Testicular cancer is the most common malignancy in men aged 20-40yrs.
-Suspected tumours need an urgent ultrasound scan for diagnosis, alongside tumour markers to aid in the diagnosis, staging and monitoring to response of treatment.
+Testicular cancer is the most common malignancy in men aged 20-40yrs (more details found here).
+Suspected tumours need an urgent ultrasound scan for diagnosis, alongside tumour markers to aid in the diagnosis, staging, and monitoring to response of treatment for the cancer.

 The affected testis is usually extremely tender, raised, and swollen, with a loss of cremasteric reflex (it rarely presents as scrotal swelling alone without any pain).